TalhaIrving/football-alerts/README.md

 Implement DynamoDB logic for alert deduplication (Day 6 task).

-??
-Author
+✍️ Author

 Talha Irving

-??
-License
+📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License